 - Attendance is mandatory.
 All written & Sakai work, as well as TA observations, serves as the basis for earning points and showing progress.
-Written work will be graded with an emphasis on correct significant digits, consist results (do data & observations match conclusions), appropriateness/correctness of analysis, and thoroughness in responses.
+Written work will be graded with an emphasis on correct significant digits, consistent results (do data & observations match conclusions), appropriateness/correctness of analysis, and thoroughness in responses.
 Following directions of reporting calculated answers are taken into account in grades too. - All work must be completed in non-erasable pen.
-This includes the Composition notebook, any worksheets/handouts, homework assignments, and exams.
+This includes the Composition notebook, any worksheets/handouts and homework assignments.
 Work not completed in pen or containing "white-out" is subject to a point deduction and is not eligible for any regrade requests. - The Composition notebook is to contain all laboratory experiment information [Date, Title, Introduction, data/observations/calculations, and lab experiment conclusions].
 It is the major component of your course grade.
 Losing this Composition notebook may result in failure of the course, as one cannot be graded on work that does not exist if the notebook is lost.
-Follow the guidelines given on how to appropriately set-up a laboratory notebook.

-- Aspects of lab work must be done in the Composition notebook only.
+Follow the guidelines given on how to appropriately set-up a laboratory notebook. - Aspects of lab work must be done in the Composition notebook only.
 (No loose-leaf paper or other notebooks).
-Each week your TA will evaluate/grade your notebook.
+Your TA will evaluate/grade your notebook.
 This functions as a way for TAs to grade along the way and to make sure you are on the right track with lab results.
 If there are any discrepancies in recorded grades, proof of having earned a specific grade on a particular lab is the presence of that graded work in your notebook. - Each student is assigned a drawer with glassware and equipment.
 At the beginning of the semester & semester's end, the drawer contents will be checked for completeness.
 The drawer is shared with other students over the course of a week.
 Therefore, it is essential that you clean the equipment used after an experiment is done.
 Drawers may be checked sporadically.
-If glassware is broken, the student is responsible for requesting a replacement item; there is no penalty for broken glassware. - A practical and/or written exam covering basic skills and comprehension will be given.
-In part, a laboratory exam requires a student to demonstrate knowledge/skills by performing tasks in the lab.
-In this way, a student's ability to use equipment properly, demonstrate correct technique, and understand calculations can be evaluated.
-An exam will also cover basic understanding of the fundamental models of chemistry illustrated in the lab experiments.
-You may use your own lab notebook, lab manual, syllabus, pre-lab lectures from Chem 111 on the exam. - Homework can never be submitted via email.
-No exceptions. - Sakai work cannot be made up.
-There are no exceptions to this rule.
-Late work is not accepted. - Safety and Clean-up points will be earned on the basis of safe/professional conduct in the lab.
+If glassware is broken, the student is responsible for requesting a replacement item; there is no penalty for broken glassware. - Homework can never be submitted via email.
+No exceptions. - In general, Sakai work cannot be made up.
+Late work is not accepted for quizzes.
+Late lab notebooks, lab report, and Labsters may be accepted (See Late Policies section). - Safety and Clean-up points will be earned on the basis of safe/professional conduct in the lab.
 A safe lab environment is essential.
 Unsafe actions will definitely result in grade degradation.
-The following is a partial list of ways you can lose safety/clean-up points: - Coming late to class, after the pre-lab lecture has started will result in deduction of safety points. - Not dressing appropriately for lab.
+The following is a partial list of ways you can lose safety/clean-up points:

+- Coming late to class, after the pre-lab lecture has started will result in deduction of safety points. - Not dressing appropriately for lab.
 Proper footwear/clothing are required. - Not bringing goggles to lab/not wearing your goggles consistently in lab can result in expulsion from the lab.
-Safety glasses do not meet our safety requirements. - Not bringing a lab coat to lab.
+Safety glasses do not meet our safety requirements. - Not properly wearing a face mask. - Not bringing a lab coat to lab.
 Not wearing the lab coat properly [buttoned] during lab. - Not keeping your equipment drawer or lab space in good condition (i.e. dirty glassware/bench). - Engaging in horseplay/actions that may endanger you, your classmates, TA, or Lab Coordinator. - Not adhering to Disposal Instructions indicated in each lab handout. - The lab-pro equipment used is breakable and requires special care.
 You and your partner will be assigned a box to use, and if the equipment is found to have been handled negligently, points will be deducted from both your safety points and your lab score for the both of you.